StudfarmStudios/assaultwing/docs/instructions.md

 ## Installing

-**TODO: The Installing section is out of date.
-The installer is not available and does not work anymore.
-Update with Steam based information for the Steam launch.**

-You can install Assault Wing from https://www.assaultwing.com/install.
-Just click on the Install Assault Wing link and click Install, or Allow or Run if it asks you questions.
-The installer will download and install all prerequisites automatically.
-The installer will create an icon on your desktop where you can launch Assault Wing.
-The desktop icon will check for updates each time you launch the game, and it is always a good idea to let it do the update.
+You can install Assault Wing from [Steam for free.](https://store.steampowered.com/app/1971370/Assault_Wing/)

 ## Starting a Local Game — Quick Play

 Once you get Assault Wing running, the easiest way to try it out is to play a local game.
-Just select Play Local and then `F10` to start the game.
+Use `Up Arrow` and `Down Arrow` to select menu entries and `Enter` to activate.
+(No no mouse support ATM.)
+Just select `Play Local` and then `F10` to start the game.

+To play online select `Play at the Battlefront`.
+Wait a few seconds and at least the `Join Official 1` server should appear.

+You can also hit `Create server` to create a local server that all other players can join.
+(A terminal based dedicated server is also available as a separate installation.)

 ## Controls